arnauddesombre/Python-Utilities/README.md

 # Python utilities
-My Python utility programs.
+My Python utility programs.<br>

-Each program in this repository is a stand-alone file.<br>
-Works in Python 2 and 3.
+Each program in this repository is a stand-alone file, and works in Python 2 and 3.
+These can be useful for competitive programming for example.<br>

 Tip to import a homemade method in another python program:
 ```